MIT-Emerging-Talent/ET6-CDSP-group-21-repo/1_datasets/aegean500_vs_Hypatia500_datasets/README.md

 ## Choice of Dataset

-A brief recap of the study -
+A brief recap of the study - Our research is focused on exploring fake job dynamics in the era of AI.
+Specifically we are asking; To what extent can humans and models detect fraudulent job posts when the scam text is written by AI.

+To study this, we need a simulation of fake jobs written by AI (hence the refined aegean500) and modern day real jobs (hence the hypatia500).